Skip to main content Skip to footer

 Use work breakdown structure principles to find the right detail level.
 Start with major phases, then add specific deliverables without going too granular.

-Most tasks follow finish-to-start patterns — one must complete before the next begins.
+Most tasks follow finish-to-start patterns: one task must complete before the next begins.
 Using Gantt charts with dependencies helps map these connections to prevent scheduling conflicts.

 Choose between role-based assignments (“Designer”) or specific names.
 Role-based templates offer more flexibility for changing teams.